23 People Who Are Changing What's Funny Right Now

 Demi Adejuyigbe

 Demi Adejuyigbe knows, with laser-like precision, what the internet thinks is funny.
 Like many young comics, Adejuyigbe has built a following with clever tweets, viral videos (like his annual dances celebrating the song “September”) and hit podcasts like Gilmore Guys.
-But what distinguishes Adejuyigbe is that he’s so musically gifted — he’s been dubbed the “Weird Al” of his generation for his exceptional ability to write a parody song, whether it’s a sobering version of “It Wasn’t Me” on his comedy podcast Pump Up the Jam that he co-hosts with Miel Bredouw or the Ready Player One theme song that never was.
+But what distinguishes Adejuyigbe is that he’s so musically gifted — he’s been dubbed the “Weird Al” of his generation for his exceptional ability to write a parody song, whether it’s a sobering version of “It Wasn’t Me” on his comedy podcast Punch Up the Jam that he co-hosts with Miel Bredouw or the Ready Player One theme song that never was.
 (Though his most masterful work yet may be a series of movie credit songs rapped by “Will Smith.”)
 He’s leveraged his knack for offbeat comedy into writing jobs on The Late Late Show With James Corden and NBC’s critical darling, The Good Place — all while establishing himself as one of his generation’s most talented synthesizers of popular culture. —Eliana Dockterman

 Megan Amram